 - 1. Making advances from its general fund;

-- 2. Making advances from its overdraft;
+- Making advances from its overdraft;

 - 3. Raising funds by borrowing; or

-- 4. Entering into long term contracts for construction of the works whereby the constructor finances the works.
+- Entering into long term contracts for construction of the works whereby the constructor finances the works.

+- Seeking grants and applying the proceeds towards the cost of scheme works.

-Council may also consider levying special charges or special rates on a periodic basis over an extended timeframe (eg annual payments over several years) to fund the works as an alternative to a once off amount that may be paid by instalments.
+Council may also consider levying special charges or special rates on a periodic basis over an extended timeframe (e.g. annual payments over several years) to fund the works as an alternative to a once off amount that may be paid by instalments.